Food on a long journey by bus. Travel menu or How to eat healthy on the road

 • Bread.

-• Jam, sealed hermetically.
+• Jam, sealed.

 • Tea bags.

-• Baby purees made of fruit, hermetically sealed.
+• Baby fruit purees, hermetically sealed.

 • Juices in small bags.